quicwg/base-drafts/draft-ietf-quic-transport.md

 source UDP port when sending traffic after a period of inactivity.
 Changing the UDP port from which it sends packets at the same time might cause the packet to appear as a connection migration.
-This ensures that the mechanisms that support migration are exercised even for clients that don't experience NAT rebindings or genuine migrations.
+This ensures that the mechanisms that support migration are exercised even for clients that do not experience NAT rebindings or genuine migrations.
 Changing port number can cause a peer to reset its congestion state (see {{migration-cc}}), so the port SHOULD only be changed infrequently.